 How do I prepare for the test?

-If your child is taking medication please continue to give it to them and bring a list of the medication with you.
+If you are taking medication please continue to take it and bring a list of your medication with you.
 You may continue to eat meals as normal.

 There are no side effects from the test.

-We will need to obtain verbal consent for this procedure, and this can only be given by a person with parental responsibility.
-If you are unsure whether the person bringing your child can give consent, please check with the doctor who has referred your child or call the department on 01422 222976 for advice.
+We will need to obtain verbal consent for these procedures, and this can only be given by a person with parental responsibility.